Recombinant human LIF protein (Qk036)

 Further quality assays

-• Mass spectrometry: single species with expected mass
+Mass spectrometry: single species with expected mass

-• Endotoxin: <0.005 EU/μg protein (below level of detection)
+Endotoxin: <0.005 EU/μg protein (below level of detection)

-We are a company founded and run by scientists to support innovation in stem cell biology and regenerative medicine.
-To enhance reliability and reproducibility in your applications, all our products are exceptionally high purity, with complete characterisation and bioactivity analysis on every lot.
+We are a company founded and run by scientists to provide a service and support innovation in stem cell biology and regenerative medicine.
+All our products are exceptionally high purity, with complete characterisation and bioactivity analysis on every lot.

+Qkine human LIF is as biologically active as the comparable alternative supplier protein.
 Quantitative luciferase assay with Qkine LIF (Qk036, green) and alternative supplier LIF (Supplier B, black).
 Cells were treated in triplicate with a serial dilution of LIF for 24 hours.
 Firefly luciferase activity was measured and normalized to control Renilla luciferase activity.

 LIF is a pleiotropic factor that belongs to the IL-6 superfamily of cytokines.
 LIF is expressed as a 202 amino acid precursor which is processed by the removal of 22 animo acids from the N-terminus, which is important for receptor binding [1].
 LIF acts through the heterodimeric receptor of LIFR (gp190)/gp130 [1, 2].
 Although this receptor is shared by other cytokines, LIF stands out as it can have opposite effects depending on cell type, either stimulating or inhibiting cell proliferation and differentiation.
 LIF activates several cellular signaling pathways including the JAK/STAT, PI3K and MAPK pathways [1].

 LIF signaling is essential for maintenance of murine ESC pluripotency through STAT3 signaling [2].
 In neural stem cell (NSC) culture LIF can have complex and potentially contradictory effects.
-LIF enhances NCS self-renewal but can also promote gliogenesis, depending on the context and presence of other growth factors, such as epidermal growth factor (EGF) and fibroblast growth factor 2 (FGF2) [3].
+LIF enhances NCS self-renewal but can also promote gliogenesis, depending on the context and presence of other growth factors, such as epidermal growth factor (EGF) and fibroblast growth factor 2 (FGF-2) [3].

-Publications using recombinant human LIF protein (Qk036)
+Publications using Recombinant human LIF protein (Qk036)

 KLF7 is a general inducer of human pluripotency